An introductory guide to the power of content marketing.

 Content marketing is comparatively cheap.
 Sharing your expertise and knowledge will take time (which is valuable), but that’s about it.

-Content marketing will build your database.
-Collect email addresses and names so when you do have something to offer, you’ve got a whole community opted in to hear.
+Content marketing builds your database.
+Collect email addresses and names so when you do have something to offer, you’ve got people who have given you permission to tell them about it.

-Content marketing creates valueable resources.
+Content marketing creates valuable resources.
 What’s more, you own the content to repurpose and reuse however you please.

-Content marketing taps into the rule of reciprocity.
-When you help people out they are statistically more likely to pay you back, whether that’s telling their friends about you or actually buying something down the track.
+It taps into the rule of reciprocity.
+When you help people out they are statistically more likely to pay you back, whether that’s telling their friends about you or buying something down the track.

 Content marketing can work for any business in any industry.

 Can anyone do this?